Video Deepfake Abuse: How Company Choices Predictably Shape Misuse Patterns: Mitigating Harms from Open-Weight Models: the Role of Developers and Distributors

-In the past several years, generative AI model distribution has increasingly shifted to CivitAI and Hugging Face.
-In May 2025, following new regulations and pressure from payment processors, CivitAI banned models designed to recreate real individuals' likenesses, which, according to 404 Media, dealt a ``major blow to the nonconsensual AI porn ecosystem'' \cite{civitai404media, civitai404media1}.
+In the past several years, generative AI model distribution has increasingly shifted to Civitai and Hugging Face \citep{wei2024exploring, hashim2025, wagner2025perpetuating}.
+In May 2025, following new regulations and pressure from payment processors, Civitai banned models designed to recreate real individuals' likenesses, which, according to 404 Media, dealt a ``major blow to the nonconsensual AI porn ecosystem'' \cite{civitai404media, civitai404media1}.
 However, the deepfake community subsequently organized a coordinated effort to archive over 5,000 of these models and re-upload them to Hugging Face \citep{maiberg2025}.
 Recently, Hugging Face has been found to host models specifically designed for producing AIG-NCII of celebrities, including individuals who were minors when source material was created \citep{hashim2025, maiberg2025}.
 These models violated Hugging Face's stated content policy prohibiting ``sexual content created without explicit consent'' and ``underage nudity or any sexual content involving minors'' \citep{hfcontentpolicy2025}.
 Nonetheless, \citet{maiberg2025} found that Hugging Face was slow to take these models down, allowing some to remain accessible for nearly five months despite multiple requests.
-Even after removal events, some violating models remained accessible \citep{hashim2025}.
-This pattern illustrates how a lack of proactive enforcement of anti-AIG-NCII policies on model distribution platforms can make harmful models significantly more widely accessible.
+Even after removal events, some violating models remained accessible \citep{hashim2025, ghosh2026marketplace}.

+We searched major model distribution platforms for ``dog whistle'' terms commonly associated with AIG-NCII and AIG-CSAM production (`realistic,' `teen,' `young,' `girl,' `petite', `nudif', `undress'), finding over 29,000 models across Civitai and Hugging Face (Figure~\ref{fig:model_search}).\footnote{For Civitai, we filtered for NSFW generators; for Hugging Face, we filtered for image and video generators.
+Tensor.art and PixAI were excluded due to active moderation and lack of search counts, respectively.} While individual terms don't confirm specialization in AIG-NCII/AIG-CSAM, this suggests platforms host substantial numbers of such models, particularly Civitai.